1. Blog

 The best skills for a first job resume

 Deciding on the words that you use to describe your experience is central to making the right impression.
-While anyone can wax lyrical about softer behavioural traits, the best skills for writing an entry-level resume are measurable and evidenced with factual and situational examples.
+While anyone can wax lyrical about softer behavioral traits, the best skills for writing a first job resume are measurable and evidenced with factual and situational examples.

-Read the job description carefully – what sort of first job resume skills would a successful employee be expected to possess?
-Make a resume for first job with real examples to highlight these skills.
+Read the job description carefully—what sort of first job resume skills would a successful employee be expected to possess?
+Make a resume for your first job with real examples to highlight these skills.

 Expert tip